 Showcase emotional intelligence and communication skills

-For instance, Lack of communication skills and confidence during a job interview is also a big no-no for a recruiter.
+For instance, a lack of communication skills and confidence during a job interview is also a big no-no for a recruiter.

 - Have poor body language – i.e. slouch, point, fidget